 Employees must follow District and department or campus procedures to report or request any leave of absence and complete the appropriate form or certification.
+Any unapproved absences or absences beyond accumulated or available paid leave shall result in deduction from the employee's pay.
 Documentation may be required for any absence at the discretion of the Superintendent or designee.